A Global Leader

 In a world where electronics surrounds every aspect of our life, SPEA ensures that all devices work defect-free for their entire life.

 SPEA systems are designed to detect any possible defect in electronic products, so that they won’t fail on the field.

-Our Semi and MEMS Test business unit focuses on analog mixed signal test for identification, automotive, medical, SOCs, as well as MEMS test and calibration.
-Product line includes H3000 test handlers, Comptest MX and DOT testers.
+Our Semi and MEMS Test business unit focuses on analog, digital and mixed signal testing for identification, automotive, medical, SOCs, as well as on testing and calibrating MEMS and sensor devices.
+Product lines include H3000 test handlers and DOT testers.

 Over 11,000 systems

 45+ years of Innovation